rmcveyhsawaknow/rmcveyhsawaknow/README.md

 I will probably ask just enough questions to perk the interest of some and likely just annoy the rest.

 I started with CAD in 2001 using [Ashlar-Vellum Solids](https://ashlar.com/articles/old-cad-and-3d-modeling-software-on-new-operating-systems.html) while in a high school R&D class.
 Took a break until recently in 2020 when I started tinkering with a Creality Ender5 3d printer and lifting STL(s) off of [Thingiverse](https://www.thingiverse.com/rjmcvey2013/designs).
+Today my primary tinker tools are Fusion360 and [Pocket NC](https://community.pocketnc.com/u/daClubber/summary)

 When I became bored with printing other people's ideas, like Tarmo4 a fully printed remote controlled car, I started working with OnShape and created a [1/10 scale RC top fuel dragster design](https://cad.onshape.com/documents/d66598ac72435360dadb0da3/w/68c0f13137590ce039705110/e/69ab070c592bbcfbbe7db2ec?renderMode=0&uiState=622fe2b27f0f9e4b7eecb6fe), and then printed it :) .